prog-ops/Full-stack-python-react-graphql/frontend/README.md

 # Enterprise Inventory - React Frontend

-This is the frontend component of the Full Stack Developer Technical Assessment, providing a modern, data-heavy Enterprise Inventory Management interface.
+The frontend component to provide a modern, data-heavy Enterprise Inventory Management interface.

 ## 1. Setup Instructions
 Ensure you have **Node.js** (v18+) installed.